Join the Ottawa Gay Men’s Chorus

 We are a non-auditioned TTBB (Tenor 1, Tenor 2, Baritone, Bass) community chorus.
 Membership is open to those that identify as a man or non-binary, whose singing voice can be placed within the standard TTBB singing parts, and contributes to the distinctive sound of a male choir.

-Join our Next Open Rehearsals
+Join us for Open Rehearsals

 Why We Do It